koders-in/integrity/README.md

 ## Changelog
+All the changes will be addressed in [CHANGELOG.md](https://github.com/koders-in/integrity/blob/master/CHANGELOG.md) file

 ## Code of conduct
 - **Pitch in!**, and offer what help you can, as there is never enough time to do everything.
 If you noticed that something is lacking in the documentation, you're probably right, so do generate as much issues as possible.